jaseknighter/splnkr/README.md

 <img src="images/pages/page2/page2_envelopes.png" width="66%">
 <!-- ![](images/pages/page2/page2_envelopes.png) -->

-the two shapes displayed on page 2 represent envelopes which may be sent to external devices (crow, jf, midi, w/) and used to shape the granular envelope (see *effects* below for details).
+the two shapes displayed on page 2 represent envelopes which may be applied to external devices (i.e. crow, jf, midi, w/). the first envelope is also be used to shape the granular envelope if enabled (see *effects* below for details).

 an extension of Mark Eats' [envgraph class](https://github.com/monome/norns/blob/main/lua/lib/envgraph.lua), the two envelopes may be set with a variable number of control points or 'nodes.'